almereyda/awesome-starred/README.md

 - [datawrapper](https://github.com/datawrapper/datawrapper) - An open source data visualization platform helping everyone to create simple, correct and embeddable charts in minutes.
 - [WordPress-Skeleton](https://github.com/markjaquith/WordPress-Skeleton) - Basic layout of a WordPress Git repository.
 I use this as a base when creating a new repo.
 - [Foodle](https://github.com/Uninett/Foodle) - Foodle - a simple survey and poll software.
-- [kimai](https://github.com/kimai/kimai) - Kimai v1 open source time-tracking - please switch to Kimai v2 (this repository is not maintained any longer)
+- [kimai](https://github.com/kimai/kimai) - Kimai v1 open source time-tracking - please switch to Kimai v2
 - [trello-backup](https://github.com/mattab/trello-backup) - Trello-Backup is a simple script that Backups all your Trello.com boards and cards, one JSON file per board, for total peace of mind.
 This is a simple php script which uses the Trello.com API to securely fetch all your boards and store them on your computer as raw JSON files.
 - [WordPress](https://github.com/WordPress/WordPress) - WordPress, Git-ified.
 Synced via SVN every 15 minutes, including branches and tags!
 This repository is just a mirror of the WordPress subversion repository.
 Please do not send pull requests.
 Submit patches to https://core.trac.wordpress.org/ instead.
 - [parallel-flickr](https://github.com/straup/parallel-flickr) -